crystax/android-vendor-python-3-5/Doc/library/asyncio-stream.rst

    Additional optional keyword arguments are *loop* (to set the event loop instance to use) and *limit* (to set the buffer limit passed to the :class:`StreamReader`).

-   (If you want to customize the :class:`StreamReader` and/or :class:`StreamReaderProtocol` classes, just copy the code -- there's really nothing special here except some convenience.)

    This function is a :ref:`coroutine <coroutine>`.